skfighter/pyClass/README.md

-- 🖼️ **AI Image Description** - Automatically describes image content using the BLIP AI model## FastAPI Server
+- 🖼️ **AI Image Description** - Automatically describes image content using the BLIP AI model

 - 📝 **OCR Text Extraction** - Extracts text from images using Tesseract OCR

+- 🎨 **Black & White Conversion** - Convert images to black and white (grayscale)

-- 🚀 **Fast & Modern** - Built with FastAPI for high performance and async support## Features
+- 🚀 **Fast & Modern** - Built with FastAPI for high performance and async support

 - 🔄 **Auto-reload** - Development server with hot reload